 Respond to a low appraisal if necessary

 According to real estate experts, most listings will appraise at or above the contract price.
 If the home appraises for less than the amount you and the buyer agreed upon, you and the buyer will need to work out who’s going to cover the difference.
-Your options are to have the buyer bring more cash to the table, for you to reduce your price, or both (to meet somewhere in the middle with the buyer).
+You have various options in navigating this dilemma: ask the buyer bring more cash to the table, reduce your price, or work out a deal where you meet somewhere in the middle with the buyer.

 In rare scenarios, get a reconsideration of value